ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 CMD ["./producer_company_house.py", "getting_started.ini"]
 ```

-Here is what each line means.
-Here, we are basically taking an existing Docker image and building on top of it.
+Here is what each line of code does.
+In the following snippet, we are basically taking an existing Docker image and building on top of it.
 It would be like buying the pre-made dough and then add your toppings to prepare your pizza.

 ```yaml
 # Use an official Python runtime as a parent image
 FROM python:3.10
 ```

 Here, we are setting the working directory in the container.
-It like running `cd` from the command-line.
+It is like running `cd` from the command-line.

 ```yaml
 # Set the working directory in the container